dart-lang/language/accepted/future-releases/horizontal-inference/feature-specification.md

-   * Horizontal inference: if generic inference is needed, and this is not the last stage, use all the type constraints gathered so far to find the constraint solution for the target function's type variables, using the mapping from the most recent previous execution of either this step or step 3 as the "previous mapping".
-This produces an updated preliminary mapping of type parameters to type schemas.
+   * Horizontal inference: if generic inference is needed, and this is not the last stage, use all the type constraints gathered so far to find the constraint solution for the target function's type variables, using the preliminary partial solution from the most recent previous execution of either this step or step 3.
+This produces an updated partial solution for the inferred types.

-5. Upwards inference: if generic inference is needed, use all the type constraints gathered so far to find the **grounded** constraint solution for the target function's type variables, using the mapping from the most recent execution of step 4 as the "previous mapping".
-This produces the final mapping of type parameters to type schemas.
-Check that each type is a subtype of the bound of its corresponding type parameter.
+5. Upwards inference: if generic inference is needed, use all the type constraints gathered so far to find the **grounded** constraint solution for the target function's type variables, using the preliminary partial solution from the most recent execution of step 4.
+This produces the final solution for the inferred types.
+Check that each inferred type is a subtype of the bound of its corresponding type parameter.

 6. Type checking: Check that the static type of each argument is assignable to the type obtained by substituting the final mapping (from step 5) into the